Behavioral Health Scholars Program (BHSP)

 Selection Process

-• Applications will be reviewed by a selection committee composed of a minimum of 4 Pitt SSW faculty members, 1 staff member.
-Selected students will be interviewed by a team of faculty/staff/as well as a social worker working in the field.
+• Applications will be reviewed by a selection committee composed of a minimum of 4 Pitt SSW faculty members and 1 staff member.

 • Final acceptance into the program is contingent on the student’s interview and acceptance at a designated BHSP field site.